mahdiabubakar/basevel-shipping/README.md

 The designs are in JPG static format.
 Using JPGs will mean that you'll need to use your best judgment for styles such as `font-size`, `padding` and `margin`.

-You will find all the required assets in the `/images` folder.
+You will find all the required assets in the `/img` inside frontend folder.
 The assets are already optimized.

-There is also a `style-guide.md` file containing the information you'll need, such as color palette and fonts.

 ## Building your project